repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 The Rise of AI-Generated Codebase Documentation

 Traditionally, documentation was a manual, subtractive process.
 You wrote code, then you tried to summarize it.
-AI-generated documentation flips this script.
+AI-generated documentation flips this.
 By feeding an LLM the Abstract Syntax Tree (AST) and file content, tools can now generate high-fidelity wikis that explain what a function does, how a module interacts with others, and where the entry points are.

 What DeepWiki Does Well